Yacenda Hudson

 Biography

 Yacenda Hudson is an Assistant Professor of Law at Barry University, School of Law.
-Professor Hudson teaches Florida Constitutional Law and Florida Civil Practice.
-Her research and ongoing explorations are currently centered around the disenfranchisement of the minority vote in death penalty cases.
+Professor Hudson teaches Florida Constitutional Law, Florida Civil Practice, Florida Evidence, Trial Advocacy, Motions and Depositions, Contracts and Tools for Success.
+Her research and ongoing exploration currently revolve around the disenfranchisement of the minority and female vote in death penalty cases.
+This scholarship should be completed within the upcoming weeks.
+Subsequently, she will explore the topic “Where do we go from here, the constitutional crisis is now.”

-Professor Hudson began her legal career with the well-known Miami Dade Public Defender’s Office in 2004, where she zealously represented indigent defendants in a wide range of criminal actions from juvenile to murder cases.
-After six and a half years, she decided to make a major change and enter the civil law world.
-At that time, Professor Hudson began to represent financial institutions and servicers in a wide variety of matters.
+Professor Hudson began her legal career with the well-known Miami Dade Public Defender’s Office where she zealously represented indigent defendants in a wide range of criminal actions from juvenile to murder cases.
+After six and a half years, Professor Hudson decided to make a major change and enter the civil law world.
+At that time, Yacenda began to represent financial institutions and servicers in a wide variety of matters.

-Professor Hudson is admitted to practice in Florida, Federal Southern District of Florida, and Federal Middle District of Florida.
+Professor Hudson enjoys teaching and training the new generation to succeed in the rapidly growing legal field.
+She is admitted to practice in Florida, Federal Southern District of Florida and Federal Middle District of Florida

 Sign in to use the pins